Italy's new PM Renzi faces first parliamentary test

-ROME Italian Prime Minister Matteo Renzi faces his first test before a fractious national parliament on Monday when he goes to the Senate to put flesh on ambitious reform plans and seeks to win a confidence vote in his newly installed government.
+ROME Italian Prime Minister Matteo Renzi faces his first test before a fractious national parliament when he goes before the Senate on Monday to put flesh on his ambitious reform plans and seek to win a confidence vote in his newly installed government.

-Backed by his own centre-left Democratic Party (PD), the small centre-right NCD party, centrists and other miscellaneous groups, he should win the vote in the 320-seat upper house.
+Backed by his own centre-left Democratic Party (PD), the small centre-right NCD party, centrists and other miscellaneous groups, he should have enough support in the 320-seat upper house.

-But there will be close attention to the size of his majority after some leftwingers in his own party initially threatened to vote against the government.
-If he fell much below the 173 secured by his predecessor Enrico Letta in December, his authority could be weakened from the start.
+But there will be close attention to the size of his majority after some leftwingers in his own party threatened to vote against the government.
+If he falls significantly below the 173 secured by his predecessor Enrico Letta in December, his authority could be weakened from the start.

 The 39-year-old mayor of Florence, who won the leadership of the PD in December, forced his party rival Letta to resign as prime minister earlier this month after repeatedly attacking his government's reform record.